 The organization was granted 501(c) (4) Nonprofit Status with membership open to Montana residents 18 years of age and older.
 The association’s name was changed to the Bridger Bowl Association in 1971.

 As a nonprofit organization, the association relies on a well informed and involved membership base to understand Bridger Bowl’s historical development and help steer the ski area into the future.
+This is guided by Bridger Bowl’s mission statement: to plan, develop and maintain facilities and services in a financially sound manner which provide the best possible skiing experience at a reasonable cost to local, regional and destination skiers.

 This is done so by attending association meetings held twice annually (May and November), constructively voicing concerns and comments, electing board members and voting for or against any changes to the bylaws.

 The organization is governed by a board of nine directors who are elected by the Bridger Bowl Association.
-Board members serve as volunteers for a three year term and for a maximum of two consecutive terms.
+Board members serve as volunteers for a three year term and for a maximum of three consecutive terms.
 Board members have monthly board meetings and each serve on several committees.